1 minute read

 I first had ‘makki ki roti’ at a food festival in our school, where mothers brought home-made food to share with all.
 I was served one with a huge dollop of butter, with mustard greens on the side.

-Over the years, I also overheard conversations about the lands, the crops, the lifestyle…
+Over the years, I also overheard conversations about the crops, the lands, the lifestyle…

-I grew up wondering why they were living such miserable, stressful, insecure lives in Delhi, if they had crops, lands and lifestyles to go back to…
+I grew up wondering why they were living such miserable, stressful, insecure lives in Delhi, if they had crops, lands and lifestyles to go back to.

-It is only in recent years I have come to understand it all.
+It is only in recent years I have come to understand it all…

 Corn flour roti